BoornaVishnu/IPL_Win_Predictor/README.md

 models based on the available data columns.
 3. Model Development & Training: Building and training three different classification models to predict win probability:
  - Logistic Regression
  - Feedforward Neural Network
  - Random Forest
 4. Model Evaluation: Assessing the performance of each model using appropriate metrics (1)accuracy (2)precision (3)f1 score.
 5. Analysis: Comparing the models' predictions and identifying strengths.
-Feature Engineering
+### Feature Engineering
 The models were trained using the following features derived directly from the ball-by-ball dataset:
 Batting_team,bowling_team,city,runs_left,balls_left,wickets_left,runs_target,crr,rrr
 The target variable for prediction is:
 result: Indicates which team won the match (binary outcome based on the batting team's success).
+### Models and their results:
+ - Logistic Regression
+ - Feed Forward Neural Network (FFNN)
+ - Random Forest